raoalok/imagescrape/README.md

 git clone https://github.com/raoalok/imagescrape or download repository on your machine.

-Then install all the node dependencies using ' npm install '*
+Then install all the node dependencies using `npm install`

-Then install pm2 using ' npm install pm2 -g '* & then run using ' pm2 start server.js '*
+Then install pm2 using `npm install pm2 -g ` & then run using `pm2 start server.js`

 Open the server at http://localhost:3000